aquaduct-dev/weft-operator/README.md

 #### Scheduled Listener for `weft probe`
 This reconciler must also periodically (every 3h) run `weft probe` on each node in `host` networking mode.
 This command determines if the node is an internet-routable `WeftServer` candidate.

-If a node is internet-routable, the reconciler should automatically create a `WeftServer` CR on it, with a random 10-character connection secret and `--bind-ip` set to the IP
+If a node is internet-routable, the reconciler should automatically create a `WeftServer` on it with a random 10-character connection secret.

 #### Example